wmde/fundraising-banners/README.md

 - `test/`: Unit and component tests
   - `unit`: Unit tests for small library functions.
   - `components`: Unit tests for components
+  - `features`: Collections of banner feature tests.
+They are not standalone, but a library for the tests in `test/banner`
+  - `banner`: Banner feature tests for each banner.
+File structure follows the pattern `test/banner/CHANNELNAME/CAMPAIGN_NAME`
 - `themes/`: Theme style files
   - `theme1/`: Theme folder for one theme, containing files for components.
      The directory structure inside the theme folder should replicate the